permutationlock/ztrait/doc/patterns.md

 }
 ```

-## Specific type checking with traits
+## Explicit type checking with traits

 Lets go back to the raw `anytype` method, but this time add some explicit type
 checking using traits.
 We can define a `Handler` trait as follows.